gcloudrig/gcloudrig/README.md

 # gcloudrig <img alt="Logo" src="https://cdn.pixabay.com/photo/2016/10/30/23/05/controller-1784573_1280.png" width="40" height="40" />

-A collection of bash scripts that to create and maintain a Google Cloud Platform gaming instance, on the cheap.
+A collection of bash scripts to help create and maintain a cloud gaming rig in Google Cloud Platfom, on the cheap.

 ### Quickstart